 Do you have diabetes and are wondering how long you can safely exercise after eating carbohydrates?

-“Any physical activity after eating is good;, there isn’t a specific requirement,” says Alison Massey, MS, RD, LDN, registered dietitian and diabetes educator at the Center for Endocrinology, Mercy Medical Center of Baltimore.
+“Any physical activity after eating is good;, there isn’t a specific requirement,” says Alison Massey, MS, RD, LDN, registered dietitian and certified diabetes educator with over 10 years of experience in various community and clinical settings.

 Exercise Recommendations for Diabetics